riversdark/riversdark.github.io/content/post/lgts.md

 G (500, 136); L (500, 136); R (500, 136); g (500, 136); l (500, 136); mu (500, 136); y (500, 136);
 ```

-First let's take a look at our trancated Cauchy prior for the initial hidden level
+First let's take a look at our truncated Cauchy prior for the initial hidden level

 <a id="code-snippet--lgtr-g-init"></a>
 ```python